AARP Answers: Your Insurance Coverage and the Coronavirus

-More information is available from specific insurer.
-If your provider is not listed, call your health plan's customer service number to find out about its coronavirus response.
+More information is available from insurers’ websites.
+If your provider is not listed, call your health plan’s customer service number to find out about its coronavirus response.

-Medicare will pay all costs for COVID-19 testing ordered by a doctor or other health care provider, and for services related to testing, such as office and emergency room visits.
-Beneficiaries will pay nothing for testing.
+Medicare will pay all costs for any federally authorized COVID-19 vaccine, for testing ordered by a doctor or other health care provider, and for over-the-counter at-home tests (up to eight per month).
+There will be no out-of-pocket costs, whether you have Original Medicare or a Medicare Advantage plan.